evawf/join_event_planner/README.md

 ## How are you solving it?

-- We offer users Join, a event planner/tracker.
+- We offer users Join, an event planner/tracker.

 ## Who are the users and other stakeholders?